biomarv/16S-rRNA-gene-analysis-using-QIIME2/README.md

 + non-chimeric: absoulute no. reads left from previous filter which are non-chimeric
 + percentage of input non-chimeric: in %

-Based on certain criteria, DADA2 declares representative sequences for wich a `Feature ID`, the `Sequence length` and the actual `Sequence` is denotetd.
+Based on certain criteria, DADA2 declares representative sequences for which a `Feature ID`, the `Sequence length` and the actual `Sequence` is denotetd.
 To visualize the representative sequences output:
 ```{bash}
 qiime feature-table tabulate-seqs \
     --i-data rep-seqs.qza \